Jennie421/woodard-lab-fat-body-dissociation-quantification/README.md

 	bash run_quantification.sh DILP22
 	```
 	When the program runs, you will be informed by the messages printed in the terminal.
-6. Results will be generated and can be found in your study folder.
-In the diagram the outputs are ***bolded and italicized***.
+6. Results will be generated and can be found in your study folder:
     * "metadata" folder containing "study_wide_metadata.csv", which is a summary of all data in the study.
     * each genotype folder will have a subfolder "results" containing a linear regression plot and a summary for the genotype.